baymlab/HMSphages/docs/labprotocols/protocol_06-purification.md

 #### Day 1
 {: .no_toc }
-1. 🖊️  Label LB agar plates with today's date, your name, your host bacteria and phage ID.
-1. 🖊️  Mark 9 well spaced dots, and label each dot with dilutions 0, -1 ... -7 and no-phage control.
+1. 🖊️  Use a marker to divide the an LB agar plate into 9 sections, and label each dot with dilutions 0, -1 ... -7 and no-phage control.
+Add a small label with today's date, your name, your host bacteria and phage ID.
 1. 🧪 Set out as many culture tubes as plates you labeled.
 1. ➕ Add the appropriate bacterial host culture(s) to each of the sample tubes.
 - {: .label .label-red }Team Coryne: